Marlboro Makers Slammed For Taking Vape Pods Off The Market

 Charles A. Gardner of the Foundation For A Smoke-Free World added: "Altria has deep pockets and can just wait this out while JUUL withers away under regulatory and advocacy pressures."

-Last week, FDA Commissioner Scott Gottlieb told America’s CNBC that he believes vape stores are better at checking ID from customers and is considering confining some e-cigarette sales, specifically flavored products, to specialist shops and disallowing them in stores such as 7-Eleven and Circle K.
+Last week, FDA Commissioner Scott Gottlieb told America’s CNBC that he believes vape stores are better at checking ID from customers and is considering confining some e-cigarette sales, specifically flavoured products, to specialist shops and disallowing them in stores such as 7-Eleven and Circle K.